MicrosoftDocs/data-api-builder-docs/data-api-builder/get-started/get-started-azure-sql.md

 that's all is needed at the moment.
 Data API builder is ready to be run.

+> [!TIP]
-> **BEST PRACTICE**: It is recommended to use the *singular* form for entities names.
+> It is recommended to use the *singular* form for entities names.
 For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a *list* of entity items will be returned.
 More on this behavior in the [GraphQL documentation](https://github.com/Azure/data-api-builder/blob/main/docs/graphql.md).

+> [!TIP]
-> **BEST PRACTICE**: It is recommended to use Pascal Casing for the entity names, so that the generated GraphQL types, queries and mutations will be easier to read.
+> It is recommended to use Pascal Casing for the entity names, so that the generated GraphQL types, queries and mutations will be easier to read.

 ## Start Data API builder for Azure SQL Database